niraami/dotfiles/.setup/guide.md

 #### Updating mirrorlist /w reflector
 You can check your mirrorlist in `/etc/pacman.d/mirrorlist`, if the names and server locations (go by the top level domain) sound sane to you, `reflector.timer` has likely already run, benchmarked a bunch of servers and chosen the best.
-If not, or you just want to make sure anyways, you can trigger it by starting it's service.
+If not, or you just want to make sure anyways, you can trigger it by starting its service.
 This might take a few minutes.
 ```bash
 systemctl start reflector.service
 ```